The Idea INDEX

 Language is Attention

-As per The Hero in Traders of Our Time, answering the question: “Can you further explain the concept of how the market ‘should not’ look?”
+We assign words and descriptors to market phenomena.
+If they come at all, implicit or negative aspects come later.
+As per The Hero in Traders of Our Time, answer: “Can you further explain the concept of how the market ‘should not’ look?”

 “I am now in a place where if I am trading at best, I am always thinking of how the market should not look.
 Starting with a negative is important as we are always seeking out ways to confirm our own biases.
 As much as I wish to be formless and without bias, you will always form them, even unconsciously, and it is impossible to avoid it with this kind of job.
 Therefore, starting with a negative helps to build confidence and frame your thoughts.
 For example, during a central bank meeting day, you might have reasons to believe that this is not how the market should look to promote a hawkish move.
 Or you might realise a certain market is not set up the way you like it to be.
 In the days leading up to a central bank meeting, The Engineer and I ask, what is the market primed for, and what is it not primed for?”

-Language filters market experience, often to our detriment.
+Language filters market experience to our disadvantage.
 How can we use it to our advantage?
+When market experience is given a language, it becomes part of memory, useful or burdensome.

 »To Be Developed—Node 003 | The Idea Index